Monday's prep highlights: Darby’s sweep leads B-H to VVC title

 ■ St. Thomas More 11, Watseka 1.
 Mike Lamb had three hits and two RBI, Jacob Richard drove in three runs and Jake Walters struck out seven in four innings for St. Thomas More (9-12) in a nonconference victory.

-■ Gardner-South Wilmington 10, Watseka 0.
-Watseka faced a five-run deficit after one inning and couldn’t stop Gardner-South Wilmington’s run-shortened victory in nonconference action.
-Will Clark (a double), Clayton Thorne and Roberto Valdez accounted for the lone hits for the Warriors (9-11).
+■ Gardner-South Wilmington 10, Iroquois West 0.
+Iroquois West faced a five-run deficit after one inning and couldn’t stop Gardner-South Wilmington’s run-shortened victory in nonconference action.
+Will Clark (a double), Clayton Thorne and Roberto Valdez accounted for the lone hits for the Raiders (9-11).

 ■ Mattoon 3, Champaign Central 2.
 Patrick Beckemeyer had three hits and Joe Bagger and Cam Robinson had two each, but Central (19-8-1) fell in nonconference action.